srgilani/h2k_hpxml/docs/vscode.md

-# Openstudio-Standards development using VSCode.
+# H2K-HPXML development using VSCode.

 These are instructions on how to conduct development in the HPXML project, using development containers, and Visual Studio Code IDE.
 This method uses containers eliminate the need to install the correct version of python and other support tools required for development.
 It ensures that all developers are using the same consistent environment, same version of ruby and same toolchain.
 This help to avoid "It runs on my machine, but not yours" issues.
 The container is an Ubuntu linux based, and you can install linux console based applications if you wish.
-However, everything that you need for standards development is already included.
+However, everything that you need for h2k-hpxml development is already included.

+Another benefit is that simulations will run 50% faster using linux containers compared to Windows.

 ## Requirements